 - Phototoxic reactions caused by scented or deodorant soaps, toiletries, cosmetics, and fragrances.

 Melasma is never cured; however, it can be maintained.
 Treatments to fade melasma include the use of:

 - Skin lightening pads

 Prevention and Maintenance of Melasma

-Melasma often improves with treatment; however, it may take a few months of treatment to see improvement.
+Melasma often improves with treatments; however, it may take a few months before you see improvements.
 Melasma may recur.

 - Sun protection is the most effective way to prevent melasma.
 Sunscreen with SPF 60 or more every day is recommended.
 We also recommend use of a wide-brimmed hat when exposed to the sun.
 Sunscreen should block UVA/UVB rays and visible light.
 Look for sunscreens containing iron oxide, which blocks visible light.

 - Discontinuing medications that affect hormones is the only way to prevent melasma from worsening if your melasma is triggered by hormonal changes.